iotaledger/iota-wiki/content/tutorials/single-page-tutorials/hornet-inx-interaction.md

 node ./ReadUnspentOutputs.js
 ```

-Feel free to try out additional endpoints of the interface defined in the `inx-proto`, depending on your usecase.
+Feel free to try out additional endpoints of the interface as defined in the `inx-proto`.